-Phyllis Harvey-Hall, a retired public educator and community advocate, announced her candidacy for the 2nd Congressional District of the U.S. House of Representatives.
+Phyllis Harvey-Hall, a public educator and community advocate, announced her candidacy for the 2nd Congressional District of the U.S. House of Representatives.

 Phyllis Harvey-Hall grew up in Evergreen, Alabama.
 Neither of her parents (Andrew and Georgia Harvey) finished high school.
 Nevertheless, her parents and grandparents pushed her to finish high school.
 She was the first high school graduate in three generations of her family.
-She went on to Alabama State University and graduated with a Bachelor of Science degree in Elementary Education.
+She went to Alabama State University and graduated with a Bachelor of Science degree in Elementary Education.

 She owned and ran a tutoring business for two years.
 All of Phyllis’ work experiences, including serving as a board member of two neighborhood associations, have led her to this new form of public service called an elected official.
 Harvey-Hall wants to ensure that every day extraordinary people can know that their concerns and hopes matter now and for their posterity.